time-link/timelink-kleio/README.md

-      make build-local          build a local docker image and tag with new build number make tag-local-TAG        tag last local image with TAG in latest | stable make build-multi          build local mage and push multi platform docker imagea tagged with new build number make tag-multi-TAG        tag last multi platform image with TAG in latest | stable make show-build           return the current build number make show-version         return the current version string (major.minor)
+      make build-local          build a local docker image and tag with new build number make tag-local-TAG        tag last local image with TAG in latest | stable make build-multi          build local mage and push multi platform docker imagea tagged with new build number (requires login in dokerhub with 'docker login' ) make tag-multi-TAG        tag last multi platform image with TAG in latest | stable make show-build           return the current build number make show-version         return the current version string (major.minor)